navcoin/NavHub/README.md

 ## Geting started
 The NAV community site is built with the static site generator [Hugo](https://gohugo.io/).

+This website is built using Hugo Version 0.46.

 ### Install Hugo
 You will need Hugo installed on your system to preview any changes.
 Follow the install instructions for your OS here: https://gohugo.io/getting-started/installing/